-(a) The following directors or proposed directors are "independent" within the meaning of section 1.4 of NI 52-110:
+(a) The following directors are "independent" within the meaning of section 1.4 of NI 52-110:

-Nathalie Bourque Paule Doré Jean-Louis Fontaine Louis Morin James J. Morris Réal Raymond Brian A. Robbins Andrew John Stevens
+Nathalie Bourque Paule Doré Jean-Louis Fontaine(1) Louis Morin James J. Morris Réal Raymond Brian A. Robbins Andrew John Stevens

-- (b) Gilles Labbé, as President and Chief Executive Officer (the "CEO") of the Corporation, is not "independent" within the meaning of section 1.4 of NI 52-110. - (c) A majority of the directors of the Corporation are "independent" within the meaning of section 1.4 of NI 52-110. - (d) The following table sets forth the name of each director or proposed director of the Corporation who is presently a director of another issuer that is a reporting issuer, the name of the other issuer, the market(s) on which the other issuers are listed or traded and the list of any board committees with the other issuer(s) on which the director is a member:
+- (1) Mr. Jean-Louis Fontaine does not stand for re-election and therefore, Mr. Fontaine's mandate will terminate on August 4, 2016. - (b) Gilles Labbé, as President and Chief Executive Officer (the "CEO") of the Corporation, is not "independent" within the meaning of section 1.4 of NI 52-110. - (c) A majority of the directors of the Corporation are "independent" within the meaning of section 1.4 of NI 52-110. - (d) The following table sets forth the name of each director of the Corporation who is presently a director of another issuer that is a reporting issuer, the name of the other issuer, the market(s) on which the other issuers are listed or traded and the list of any board committees with the other issuer(s) on which the director is a member:

-Name of the Director Other Reporting Issuer Name Market listed Board Committee of the other issuer Nathalie Bourque Alimentation Couche-Tard Inc. TSX Member of the Human Resources and Corporate Governance Committee CGI Group Inc. (1) TSX NYSE Chair of the Corporate Governance Committee Paule Doré Doré Cogeco Inc. Member of the Human Resources Committee and Chair of the Corporate Governance Committee Jean-Louis Fontaine Bombardier Inc. TSX Vice-Chairman of the Board Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee James J. Morris Esterline Technologies Corporation NYSE Member of the Audit Committee and Chair of the Strategy & Technology Committee Réal Raymond METRO Inc. TSX Chair of Board of Director Sun Life Financial Inc. TSX NYSE Member of the Audit & Conduct Review Committee and of the Risk Review Committee Brian A. Robbins Exco Technologies Limited TSX AirBoss of America Corp.
+Name of the director Other Reporting Issuer Name Market listed Board Committee of the other issuer Nathalie Bourque Alimentation Couche-Tard Inc. TSX Member of the Human Resources and Corporate Governance Committee Paule Doré CGI Group Inc. (1) TSX NYSE Chair of the Corporate Governance Committee Jean-Louis Fontaine (2) Bombardier Inc. TSX Vice Chairman of the Board Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee James J. Morris Esterline Technologies Corporation NYSE Member of the Audit Committee and Chair of the Entreprise Risk Committee

+Name of the director Other Reporting Issuer Name Market listed Board Committee of the other issuer Réal Raymond METRO Inc. TSX Chair of the Board of Directors Sun Life Financial Inc. TSX NYSE Member of the Audit & Conduct Review Committee and of the Risk Review Committee Brian A. Robbins Exco Technologies Limited TSX Director AirBoss of America Corp.
 TSX Chair of the Audit Committee Andrew John Stevens De La Rue plc LSE Member of the Human Resources Committee and Audit Committee CAE Inc. TSX NYSE Member of the Human Resources Committee and Audit Committee

-(1) Interlocking directorships.
+(1) (2) Interlocking directorships.